csdalab/csdalab.github.io/_pages/home.md

 ### Technologies and methods
-The CSDA Lab is primarily a data analytics group that uses a wide range of statistical and mathematical methods including: generalized linear mixed models, latent class analysis, hypothesis testing, imputation methods, and RStudio/R/Python.
+The CSDA Lab is primarily a data analytics group that uses a wide range of statistical and mathematical methods including: generalized linear mixed models, clustering techniques, predictive models, machine learning, latent class analysis, hypothesis testing, imputation methods using R/Python/SAS/MATLAB.

 ### Collaborators
 - Thatayaone Moakofi, PhD Statistics Student in the Department of Mathematics and Statistical Sciences, Botswana International University of Science and Technology.
 Email: thatayaone.moakofi@studentmail.biust.ac.bw